antonindurieux/personal-website-offline-/_portfolio/3_Airbnb_prices_prediction.md

 +-------------+-----+
 ```

-Nothing seems too unrealistic so we won't filter values based on these columns.
+Nothing seems too unrealistic so we won't filter the data based on these columns.

-### 3.2 Prices ditribution
+### 3.2 Prices distribution

 We will check how the prices are ditributed: